Here you’ll find the answers to our most commonly asked questions

 What happens now?

 Once we have received your application along with the application fee of £500 (plus VAT) our membership manager will conduct a desktop audit to ascertain if the information provided in your application meets NASC criteria.
-Please note that failure to provide all items listed in Section 12 Checklist will cause a delay in the processing of your application.

 Once the application has passed the desktop audit stage you will be contacted to arrange a date for an onsite audit (subject to receipt of site audit fee of £500 plus VAT).
 The site audit is to be conducted at your company premises and will include the visit to a number of your sites.